1086 ‘Domesday Book’ Survey was carried out. The overlords of the land in Rugby and the nearby district were:

 1834 Old 304ft contour Oxford Canal improved by building new sections removing the longer loops from the main route, saving 13 miles between Napton and Coventry.

-1835 National Provincial Bank was the first of the multiple banks to set up in the town by opening in Market Place.
+1835 National Provincial Bank of England Ltd was the first of the multiple banks to set up in the town by opening in Market Place.

 1836 New Rugby Poor Law Union formed with 39 parishes.